d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 For now, try to remember these basics: (i) attach gradients to those variables with respect to which we desire derivatives; (ii) record the computation of the target value; (iii) execute the backpropagation function; and  (iv) access the resulting gradient.

+If you have any doubts on understanding backpropagation, feel free to check https://cs231n.github.io/optimization-2/.

 ## Exercises